adam22gary/adam22gary.github.io/README.md

 #Usability considerations

 1. alt attribute on image tag
-2. title attribute on anchor tag
+2. title attribute on anchor tag, button, images and links
+3. The use of white space and padding to unclutter the website
+4. Content centered for desktop and mobile
+5. Focus more on content and layout functions rather then strong background colors and

 #Project plan: